 Go Somewhere New or Go Somewhere Meaningful

-We love watching couples experience a location for the first time on their elopement day.
+I love watching couples experience a location for the first time on their elopement day.
 It adds a lot of heightened emotions to an already emotional day.
-We’ve seen it enough that we’re even eloping somewhere we’ve never been (in June 2020).
-It helps add a sense of adventure and makes a trip that much more unforgettable.
+It makes a trip that much more unforgettable!

-You can also return to a super meaningful trail/Park.
-If the two of you met in a National Park, or frequently hike the same trail—that’s also a heightened emotional place to get married.
-You’ll be reflecting on all the times you’ve been there throughout your relationship.
+You can also return to a super meaningful trail or state.
+If the first place you traveled to was Colorado—that’s also a heightened emotional place to get married.
+You’ll be reflecting on your past trips you’ve been on together on your day.
 You’ve also planned trips there before, so it takes some of the planning stress out of it.

 Avoid Looking at a Ton of Options

 Social media and even photographer’s websites can give you a wealth of inspiration.
 Anywhere from the Faroe Islands to the North Cascades are bound to show up in your Instagram feed as you start planning your elopement.
-And while we totally recommend couples to explore different ideas (which is exciting and fun), avoid looking at too many locations and vendors.
+And while I totally recommend couples to explore different ideas (which is exciting and fun), avoid looking at too many locations and vendors.
 Alvin Toffler first coined the term “overchoice” in the 1970s.
 Overchoice is having so many options to choose from that you struggle in making your decision.
-So there is a tipping point in when your research might lead to “overchoice” or anxiety.
-You have 7 photographers and 18 locations you love—how could you possibly choose??
+So there is a tipping point when your research might lead to “overchoice” or anxiety.
+You have 18 locations you love—how could you possibly choose??
 Research enough to make a good decision that feels right—and then stick to it!
 You’ll be far less anxious and you’ll be able to put that extra thinking energy toward the rest of your elopement planning!